elc45/fisher-hmc-paper/main.typ

   ),

   abstract: [
-    Hamiltonian Monte Carlo (HMC) is a powerful tool for Bayesian inference, as it can explore complex and high-dimensional parameter spaces.
-But HMC's performance is highly sensitive to the geometry of the posterior distribution, which is often poorly approximated by traditional mass matrix adaptations, especially in cases of non-normal or correlated posteriors.
+    Although Hamiltonian Monte Carlo (HMC) scales well in dimension $(O(N^("5/4")))$, traditional adaptation methods converge slowly to weak diagonal preconditioners and scale poorly when expanded to dense preconditioners.
 We propose Fisher HMC, an adaptive framework that uses the Fisher divergence to guide transformations of the parameter space.
-It generalizes mass matrix adaptation from affine functions to arbitrary diffeomorphisms.
 By aligning the score function of the transformed posterior with those of a standard normal distribution, our method identifies transformations that adapt to the posterior's scale and shape.
-We develop theoretical foundations efficient implementation strategies, and demonstrate significant sampling
+We develop theoretical foundations with efficient implementation strategies exhibiting substantial sampling
-    improvements.
+    improvements over vanilla HMC.
 Our implementation, nutpie, integrates with PyMC and Stan and delivers better efficiency compared to existing samplers.
   ],
   keywords: (
-    "Bayesian Inference",
+    "Bayesian inference",
-    "Hamiltonian Monte Carlo",
+    "Hamiltonian monte carlo",
-    "Mass Matrix Adaptation",
-    "Normalizing Flows",
+    "mass matrix adaptation",
-    "Fisher Divergence",
+    "Fisher divergence",
   ),
   date: datetime.today().display(),
 )